 - Location: 500 El Camino Real, Santa Clara, CA 95053

-I was confused using Google Maps to get here but if you get directions to the main school entrance, then you can just tell them you are visiting the mission, and they will give you a visitors pass to park and tell you where to go.
-From there it is easy to find as it is in the heart of the school.
+I was confused using Google Maps to get here, but if you get directions to the primary school entrance, then you can just tell them you are visiting the mission, and they will give you a visitor pass to park and tell you where to go.
+From there, it is easy to find as it is in the heart of the school.

 After walking down the main road of the campus, you will see the mission in front of you.
 Walking up to it provides a beautiful view with the cross right in front and the stunning facade of the mission behind.